highvight/seqqueue/README.md

 Python queue implementations for incrementally indexed, sequential data.
 SeqQueue makes sure any `get()` call returnes the next `(index, item)` pair from the queue.

-For now, SeqQeue is only Thread-safe, but I'm working on a Process-safe implementation as well.
 ## Installation

 ```bash